Reading And Phonics

 - Children take part in one to one reading sessions with their class teachers and teaching assistants twice a week, where children are exposed to a range of different texts, matched to their level.
 They can demonstrate their understanding and thinking behind these through conversations based on comprehension.
 This is a chance for teachers and teaching assistants to set targets for individual children, and will also inform intervention groups.

 - Children have daily phonics sessions in class where they participate in speaking, listening and spelling activities that are matched to their developing needs.
 The teachers draw upon observations and continuous assessment to ensure children are stretched and challenged and to identify children who may need additional support.
-Children work through the different phases*1, learning and developing their phonics sounds and knowledge.
+Children work through the phonics programme below, learning and developing their phonics sounds and knowledge.

 - Kim McArthur is a full-time staff member that runs additional phonics groups in Reception, Y1 and Y2.
 She does regular and rigorous phonic assessments, on a half termly basis, in Reception and Y1 to identify those recognising below 80% of the sounds taught so far.
-This assessment will inform her and the teachers of who will be attending her groups.
-She also incorporates some precision teaching 1:1 for the Y2 children that did not pass the phonics screening test in Y1.
+This assessment will inform the composition of the intervention groups.
+She also incorporates some precision teaching 1:1 for the Y2 children that did not pass the phonics screening check in Y1.

-- Additional reading is given to those disadvantaged children and those with educational needs.
+- Additional reading sessions support disadvantaged children and those with educational needs.
 This is highlighted in provision maps by each teacher for each individual class.
 These groups are targeted through interventions, be that the precision teaching of phonics, or additional reading comprehension groups.

 - All children from Nursery to Year 2 choose reading books to take home and these books are changed weekly.
 One book will be matched to their level whilst the other is called “free choice” and is chosen by the child to read at home with their families.